Robust discrete choice models with t-distributed kernel errors: Simulation study

-In the second example, data are generated according to Gen-MNR.
-The data generating process is essentially same as before.
-The only difference is that we allow for different marginal heavy-tailedness by setting $\boldsymbol{\nu} = (5, 3, 1)^{\top}$.
-Furthermore, we let $\beta_{2} = -1.8$ to induce a similar level of class imbalance as in the first example.
-The realised market shares in the simulated dataset are 42.5\%, 40.3\%, 3.3\% and 13.4\%.
-Again, alternative four is set as reference alternative in data generation and model estimation.
-For simplicity, no search over the specification of the reference alternative is performed.
+In the second example, we consider data generated according to the Gen-MNR model.
+The data generating process is essentially same as in Example I, with the only difference we allow for different marginal heavy-tailedness by setting $\boldsymbol{\nu} = (5, 3, 1)^{\top}$.

 Figure \ref{fig:genrobit_sim_nu} shows the marginal posterior distributions of the DOF parameters $\nu_{1}$, $\nu_{2}$ and $\nu_{3}$ along with their corresponding true parameter values.
-It can be seen that Algorithm \ref{algo:genmnr} performs well at recovering the DOF parameters of Gen-MNR.
-From Figures \ref{fig:genrobit_sim_beta} and \ref{fig:genrobit_sim_sigma} in Appendix \ref{app:sim2}, we can conclude that Algorithm \ref{algo:genmnr} also does an excellent job at recovering $\boldsymbol{\beta}$ and $\boldsymbol{\Sigma}$.
+It is evident that Algorithm \ref{algo:genmnr} is able to recover the DOF parameters of Gen-MNR since the true parameter values are all well contained within the 95\% central credible intervals.
+Furthermore, Figures \ref{fig:genrobit_sim_beta} and \ref{fig:genrobit_sim_sigma} in Appendix \ref{app:sim2} show that Algorithm \ref{algo:genmnr} also performs well at recovering $\boldsymbol{\beta}$ and $\boldsymbol{\Sigma}$.

-Table \ref{tab:sim2_quad_loss} compares the in-sample fit of MNP, MNR and Gen-MNR in terms of the quadratic loss.
-As expected, Gen-MNR provides the best fit to the data, followed by MNR.
-MNR and Gen-MNR outperform MNP by a significant margin.
+Figure~\ref{fig:sim2} gives the choice distribution sensitivities for the estimated models and a ``true'' model, i.e.\ a Gen-MNR model with the parameter values used in the generation of the synthetic data.
+Figure~\ref{fig:sim2} is created in the same way as Figure~\ref{fig:sim1} for Example I. Like in Example I, we also compute the posterior distributions of the Euclidean distances between the true and the predictive choice distribution sensitivities and summarise these posterior distributions with mean, standard deviation and 95\%-credible intervals (see Table~\ref{tab:sim2}).

-Finally, Table \ref{tab:sim2_elas} enumerates the aggregate arc elasticities of the three models along with their true counterparts for the exact same scenarios as in the first simulation example.
-In the first scenario, we manipulate the first alternative-specific attribute of the under-represented second alternative.
-We observe that MNR and Gen-MNR produce direct aggregate arc elasticities, which are closer to the truth than the corresponding estimates of MNP.
-For example, the true direct aggregate arc elasticity for a 10\% increase in the considered attribute is 1.16.
-MNR and Gen-MNR produce direct aggregate arc elasticities of 1.10 and 1.13, respectively.
-By contrast, MNP returns a markedly lower direct aggregate arc elasticity of 1.00.
-Overall, the differences between MNR and Gen-MNR are minor.
-In the second scenario, we manipulate the first alternative-specific attribute of the well-represented first alternative.
-In this scenarios, all models perform equally well at recovering the true direct and indirect arc elasticities.
+Overall, Figure~\ref{fig:sim2} indicates that in Example II with distinct marginal heavy-tailedness, only Gen-MNR is able to recover the choice distributions of the true model in all scenarios.
+This is because MNR allows for distinct marginal heavy-tailedness, whereas MNR only allows for generic heavy-tailedness and MNP does not capture any heavy-tailedness.